Bermondsey Beer Mile | A Highly Convenient Craft Crawl

 For the uninitiated/sober, the Bermondsey Beer Mile is pretty much what it sounds like: a mile’s worth of beer in the form of breweries, taprooms & bottle shops.
 In Bermondsey.

-You’ll find it along the stretch of railway arches that run underneath the train lines spearing into London Bridge station.
+You’ll find it along the stretch of railway arches on Druid Street that run underneath the train lines spearing into London Bridge station.
 There’s no central organisation behind it – railway arches just happen to make ideal spaces for micro-breweries and bottle-shops.
 But, like a beautiful alignment of the planets, pretty much all of them happen to be open at roughly the same time each Saturday (around 11-5pm) making a natural stretch of pint-palaces that’s just BEGGING to be crawled.

 So, where to begin?